BabylonJS/Documentation/content/How_To/mesh/Raycasts.md

 ## Detect the first mesh touched by the ray

-Check out an example here: <Playground id="#KNE0O#84" title="Get First Mesh Hit By Ray" description="Simple example of getting the first mesh hit by a ray." image=""/>
+Check out an example here: <Playground id="#KNE0O#84" title="Get First Mesh Hit By Ray" description="Simple example of getting the first mesh hit by a ray."/>

 (The following descriptions will reference this example.
 All line references are from the most recent example link)